Latest Articles

 1. When you notice the urge to binge, acknowledge the feeling without judgment.
 (This is where mindset comes in – practicing self-compassion is key!)

 2. Take three deep breaths, focusing on extending your exhale.
-(This helps signal to your nervous system that you’re safe.)
+(This helps signal to your nervous system that you’re safe and in turn also helps to turn down the volume on the urge to seek comfort in food.)

 3. Place one hand on your heart and one on your belly.
 Feel the warmth of your hands and the rise and fall of your breath.
 (This gentle touch can help regulate your nervous system.)